 - The number of keywords your site ranks for in the Top 10

-- Average positions for priority keywords
+- Average positions for priority search terms

-- Percentage of queries in the TOP-3, 5, or 10 for target keywords
+- Percentage of queries in the TOP-3, 5, or 10 for target keywords.

 - Click on “Performance”